Schapiro stepping down at SEC, Walter to step in

 When Schapiro took over in 2009, the agency was under heavy fire for regulatory blindspots that critics said helped fuel the crisis.
 It was also lambasted for failing to catch now-convicted Ponzi schemer Bernard Madoff, whose fraud cost investors an estimated $65 billion.

+Potential replacements include Miller, who spent nearly three decades at T. Rowe Price before joining the Obama administration.
+Miller now serves in the Treasury Department’s top domestic finance job.

+At the Treasury, Miller has been outspoken about the need to make money markets safer for investors and would likely continue that effort were she to be nominated as SEC chair.

-Other possible replacements for Schapiro include Sallie Krawcheck, a former top executive at Bank of America and Citigroup, and Richard Ketchum, chairman of FINRA, Wall Street’s self-funded regulator.
+Other possibilities include Sallie Krawcheck, a former top executive at Bank of America and Citigroup, and Richard Ketchum, chairman of FINRA, Wall Street’s self-funded regulator.
 SEC enforcement director Robert Khuzami, a Republican, is considered a long shot.

 While Walter is also a possibility, she has already been at the SEC for more than four years and served as acting chairman before Schapiro’s confirmation.